Electron microscope: Backscattered electrons

 Heavy elements (high atomic number) backscatter electrons more strongly than light elements (low atomic number), and thus appear brighter in the image, BSE images can therefore be used to detect areas with different chemical compositions.
 To optimize the signal, dedicated backscattered electron detectors are positioned above the sample in a "doughnut" type arrangement, concentric with the electron beam, maximizing the solid angle of collection.
 BSE detectors are usually either scintillator or semiconductor types.
 When all parts of the detector are used to collect electrons symmetrically about the beam, atomic number contrast is produced.
 However, strong topographic contrast is produced by collecting back-scattered electrons from one side above the specimen using an asymmetrical, directional BSE detector; the resulting contrast appears as if there was illumination of the topography from that side.
 Semiconductor detectors can be made in radial segments that can be switched in or out to control the type of contrast produced and its directionality.

 Diffraction contrast imaging

 Diffraction contrast uses the variation in either or both the direction of diffracted electrons or their amplitude as a function of position as the contrast mechanism.
-It is one of the simplest ways to image in a transmission electron microscope, and widely used.

-The idea is to use an objective aperture below the sample and select only one or a range of different diffracted directions, then use these to form an image.
+The approach is to use an objective aperture below the sample and select only one or a range of different diffracted directions, then use these to form an image.
 When the aperture includes the incident beam direction the images are called bright field, since in the absence of any sample the field of view would be uniformly bright.
 When the aperture excludes the incident beam the images are called dark field, since similarly without a sample the image would be uniformly dark.
 One variant of this is called weak-beam dark-field microscopy, and can be used to obtain high resolution images of defects such as dislocations.